Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Get Teradata database version information,' which is a specific verb and resource.
-Distinguishes from sibling dba_* tools like dba_databaseSpace or dba_sessionInfo.
+The description clearly states 'Get Teradata database version information', providing a specific verb and resource.
+It distinguishes from sibling tools like dba_databaseSpace or base_readQuery, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.